PankajNarwade28/React-Redux-Toolkit/README.md

 ## **Redux vs. React Redux vs Redux Toolkit**

-Understanding the distinction is key for any developer:
+Understanding the distinction is key for any developer :

 * **Redux:** The core library.
 It is "UI agnostic," meaning it can be used with Vanilla JS, Angular, or Vue.
 It manages the state container.
 * **React Redux:** The official **bridge**.
 It allows your React components to talk to the Redux store.
 Without this, React wouldn't know when the Redux state has changed.